-Menopause symptoms are usually associated with the levels of estrogen, progesterone and testosterone in the body.
+Menopause signs and symptoms are usually associated with the levels of estrogen, progesterone and testosterone in the body.
 Common menopause symptoms may include:

 Perimenopause is the transition time between your childbearing years and menopause when the ovaries decrease the production of hormones.
-Perimenopause can last anywhere from a few months to a few years and have similar symptoms to menopause.
+The perimenopause stage can last anywhere from a few months to a few years and have similar symptoms to menopause.

 Perimenopause is the time leading up to menopause while early or premature menopause is when menopause occurs at age 40 or younger.